mozilla/syseng-pod/actions/dependabot-automerge/README.md

 ## Inputs

 - `merge-strategy`: The merge strategy to use when enabling automerge.
+Possible values are `merge`, `rebase`, and `squash`.
 Defaults to `squash`.
-- `prod-semver-autoapprovals`: Semver levels for which to automatically approve the PR for production dependencies.
+- `prod-semver-autoapprovals`: Comma-delimited list of semver levels for which to automatically approve the PR for production dependencies.
 Defaults to `patch`.
-- `dev-semver-autoapprovals`: Semver levels for which to automatically approve the PR for development dependencies.
+- `dev-semver-autoapprovals`: Comma-delimited list of semver levels for which to automatically approve the PR for development dependencies.
 Defaults to `major,minor,patch`.

 ## Usage